Sparse Polynomial Matrix Optimization: Numerical Examples

 such that $G\succeq 0$ if and only if $G_{i}\succeq 0, i\in[n-1]$.
 Note that after the decomposition, the PMO problem exhibits a CSP: $\mI_1=\{1,2,n+1\},\mI_i=\{i,i+1,n+i-1,n+i\} (i=2,\ldots,n-2), \mI_{n-1}=\{n-1,n,2n-2\}$.

 Table \ref{tab::5} reports the related numerical results of Problem \eqref{eq:example_9} with $n\in\{5,7,9,11,13\}$, where we compare the dense approach with three sparse approaches: exploiting both matrix sparsity and correlative sparsity, exploiting matrix sparsity, correlative sparsity, and term sparsity with block or chordal closures.
-It can be seen that the three sparse approaches all yield the same bound as the dense approach but in much less time (when $n\in\{5,7\}$) and scale much better with $n$.
-In addition, exploiting term sparsity brings extra sizable speed-up.
+One could see that the three sparse approaches all yield the same bound as the dense approach while in much less time when $n\in\{5,7\}$, and scale much better with large $n$.

 Let $\omega$ be an even positive integer and consider the following optimization problem with a PMI constraint: